by Philippe Lewis

 2. Genuinely apologize, stating the impact as it was heard (word for word is okay, as long as you really get/feel it).
 We usually say something like, “I apologize for doing X. I recognize that the impact I had on you was Y." Again, you use the actions and impact from the previous step to once again let the other person know that you get what happened and you are apologizing for it.
 (PS An apology is NOT: I’m sorry you’re so messed up around this -- ie you don't want to make it about making the other person wrong)

 3. Ask the other person if they feel heard, and if there's anything else you need to know to really get the impact.
 We usually say something like, “Did I understand you?
 Did I fully get it?
 Is there anything else?”
 Sometimes there’s just more and sometimes when the words are reflected back to your partner, she/he realizes that something different was actually going on.
 Don’t make him/her wrong for changing/adding stuff!

 4. Ask the other person if they are ready to forgive you (this part is mainly for the other person!).
 Ask: "Will you forgive me?"

 6. Afterward, you can ask the other person if there's anything you can do to clean things up or make it up to them.
-The other person tells you and you let them know if you can accede to their request.

-At first, you may find that you are competing with the other person for who gets the apology first.
+NOTE: When in conflict, at first you may find that you are competing with the other person for who gets the apology first.
 It's important to remember that after an apology, the other person can immediately ask for an apology too.
 In the end, both people will have apologized.
 With practice, this process becomes simple and automatic.
 It allows two people to clear upset/misunderstanding/hurt/etc quickly and without too much fuss and festering.